gitlabhq/gitlabhq/doc/ci/environments.md

 GitLab keeps track of your deployments, so you:

 - Always know what is currently being deployed on your servers.
-- Can have the full history of your deployments per every environment.
+- Can have the full history of your deployments for every environment.

 Clicking on an environment shows the history of its deployments.
 Here's an example **Environments** page with multiple deployments: